Kalasan: Architecture

 The temple stands on a square 14.20 meters sub-basement.
 The temple plan is cross-shaped, and designed as a twelve-cornered polygon.
-Each of four cardinal points has stairs and gates adorned with Kala-Makara and rooms measuring 3,5 square meters.
-No statue is to be found in the smaller rooms facing north, west, and south; but the lotus pedestals suggest that the rooms once contains statues of Bodhisattvas.
+Each of the four cardinal points has stairs and gates adorned with Kala-Makara and rooms measuring 3,5 square meters.
+No statue is to be found in the smaller rooms facing north, west, and south; but the lotus pedestals suggest that the rooms once contained statues of Bodhisattvas.

-The temple is richly decorated with buddhist figures such as the Bodhisattva and gana.
-The Kala Face above the southern door has been photographed and used by a number of foreign academics in their books to give an idea of the artistry in stone by Central Javanese artists of a millennia ago.
+The temple is richly decorated with Buddhist figures such as the Bodhisattva and Gana.
+The Kala Face above the southern door has been photographed and used by several foreign academics in their books to give an idea of the artistry in stone by Central Javanese artists of a millennium ago.
 Niches where the statues would have been placed are found inside and outside the temple.
-The niches adorned an outer wall intricately carved with Kala, gods and divinities in scenes depicting the svargaloka, the celestial palace of the gods, apsaras, and gandharvas.
+The niches adorned an outer wall intricately carved with Kala, gods, and divinities in scenes depicting the svargaloka, the celestial palace of the gods, apsaras, and gandharvas.

 The roof of the temple is designed in three sections.
-The lower one are still according to the polygonal shape of the body and contains small niches with statues of boddhisattvas seated on lotus.
-Each of this niches is crowned with stupas.
-The middle part of the roof is in octagonal (eight-sided) shape.
-Each of this eight sides adorned with niches contains statue of a Dhyani Buddha flanked by two standing boddhisattvas.
-The top part of the roof is almost circular and also have 8 niches crowned with single large dagoba.
-The octagonal aspect of the structure has led to speculation of non-buddhist elements in the temple, similar to some interpretations of the early Borobudur structure.
+The lower one is still according to the polygonal shape of the body and contains small niches with statues of bodhisattvas seated on a lotus.
+Each of these niches is crowned with stupas.
+The middle part of the roof is an octagonal (eight-sided) shape.
+Each of these eight sides adorned with niches contains a statue of a Dhyani Buddha flanked by two standing bodhisattvas.
+The top part of the roof is almost circular and also has 8 niches crowned with a single large dagoba.
+The octagonal aspect of the structure has led to speculation of non-Buddhist elements in the temple, similar to some interpretations of the early Borobudur structure.

-The temple is facing east, with the eastern room also served as access to main central room.
-In the larger main room there is lotus pedestal and throne carved with makara, lion, and elephant figure, similar to the Buddha Vairocana throne founds in Mendut temple.
+The temple is facing east, with the eastern room also serving as access to the main central room.
+In the larger main room, there is a lotus pedestal and throne carved with makara, lion, and elephant figures, similar to the Buddha Vairocana throne found in Mendut temple.
 According to the Kalasan inscription, the temple once houses the large (probably reaching 4 meters tall) statue of the Boddhisattvadevi Tara.
-By the design of the throne, most probably the statue of the goddess was in seated position and made from bronze.
-Now the statue is missing, probably the same fate as bronze Buddha statue in Sewu temple, being looted for scrap metal over centuries.
+By the design of the throne, most probably the statue of the goddess was in a seated position and made from bronze.
+Now the statue is missing, probably the same fate as the bronze Buddha statue in Sewu temple, being looted for scrap metal over centuries.

-On the outer wall of the temple found the traces of plaster called vajralepa (lit: diamond plaster).
-The same substance also founds in nearby Sari temple.
+On the outer wall of the temple found traces of plaster called vajralepa (lit: diamond plaster).
+The same substance was also found in the nearby Sari temple.
 The white-yellowish plaster was applied to protect the temple wall, but now the plaster has worn off.

-The temple is located on archaeologically rich Prambanan plain.
-Just a few hundred meters north east from Kalasan temple is located Sari temple.
-Candi Sari most probably was the monastery mentioned in Kalasan inscription.
+The temple is located on the archaeologically rich Prambanan plain.
+Just a few hundred meters northeast of Kalasan temple is located Sari temple.
+Candi Sari was most probably the monastery mentioned in the Kalasan inscription.
 Further east lies the Prambanan complex, Sewu temple, and Plaosan temple.